Ihavetriediamsure/Hetzner_DNS_Zone_Tool/SECURITY.md

    - Enable brute-force protection

 2. **Network Security**
+   - HTTPS is enabled by default (`ssl_enabled: true`) for encrypted connections
+   - Self-signed certificates are automatically generated on first start (browser warnings are normal)
+   - **Important**: For external access, always use a reverse proxy (nginx, Traefik) with trusted TLS certificates
+     - The self-signed certificate is intended for internal connections only
+     - Do not expose the application directly to the internet without a reverse proxy
    - Use IP whitelist/blacklist if exposing to the internet
-   - Consider using a reverse proxy (nginx, Traefik) with TLS
    - Do not expose the application on `0.0.0.0` without IP restrictions
+   - Peer-to-peer sync uses HTTPS by default (SSL is automatically enabled through configuration migration)

 3. **File Security**
    - Back up `.encryption_key` securely (without it, encrypted data is unrecoverable)